-In this course, we pilot an approach to teaching and learning that aims to support participants to develop understanding, skills and dispositions and the ability to use these in real life, as they engage with the course content.
+In this workshop, we aim to support participants to develop a deeper understanding of spiritual concepts, skills and dispositions and the ability to use these in real life, as they engage with the content.

 We use two distinct entry points, which we believe are accessible for people relatively new to meditation:

 Meditators aim to develop a stage of being that is often described as being "Detached and Loving".
 In this state, the original qualities of the spiritual self are emerged and effortlessly experienced as a natural state.
 In this state of being, one is also beyond influence.
 On the one hand, all this requires is an emerged and stable spiritual awareness.
 However, it takes time for most people to sufficiently understand, develop and emerge it, as natural state or habit.

 One of the tools that meditators use to develop this stage is the use of specific attitudes and perspectives.
 In this module, we explore the different attitudes and perspectives that meditators use to develop a detached disposition.